Kkritos/Rapster/README.md

 First, create an environment called ``.rapsterenv`` in the root directory of the repository Rapster/, and hidden from view:

-> python -m venv .rapsterenv
+> python3 -m venv .rapsterenv

 If you use a different name, please add the environment name as a new row in .gitignore, since the environment folder should never be pushed to the repository.